robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 In particular, the following scenarios are critical.
 When a more trusted code reads from untrusted sources across a trust boundary, the data can be tampered with or come from a spoofed identity.

-In contrast, when a trusted code outputs data to untrusted sources across a trust boundary, it is critical to assure that the data being shared is authorized for the recipient.
+In contrast, when a trusted code outputs data to untrusted targets across a trust boundary, it is critical to assure that the data being shared is authorized for the recipient.
 For example, an error message may result in unauthorized Information Disclosure through inference.

 In short, interactions crossing a trust boundary deserve intense scrutiny.